 The organization should define and apply procedures for the identification, collection, acquisition and preservation of information, which can serve as evidence.

-Internal procedures should be developed and followed when dealing with evidence for the purposes of disciplinary and legal action.
+Internal procedures should be developed and followed when dealing with the evidence for the purposes of disciplinary and legal action.
 In general, these procedures for evidence should provide processes of identification, collection, acquisition and preservation of evidence in accordance with different types of media, devices and status of devices, e.g. powered on or off.
 The procedures should take account of:

 a) chain of custody;